babaOfPersia/GnomeWallpaperSetter/README.md

 # Gnome Wallpaper Setter

-### An effortless wallpaper downloader setter application
+### An effortless wallpaper downloader and setter application

 The Linux Wallpaper Changer is a Python script designed to download and set wallpapers for Linux devices.
 It uses the Unsplash API (for now) to fetch high-quality images from the user specified image collection.